Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 - `require_text_cleaning` – When `true`, CtrlSpeak always runs the deterministic plaintext scrub before TTS playback.
 Identities that set it to `false` skip the scrub unless keywords or other sanitizers trigger.
 - `vision` – Enables image capture tooling documented in [`docs/tooling.md`](tooling.md).
 When `true`, SocialRobot listens for the spoken “look at my screen” and “look at my clipboard” commands, exposes matching context-menu actions on the floating logo, and routes captured images to the LLM.
 When `false`, the commands are ignored, the context-menu items are hidden, and no images are taken.
-- `tool` – Reserved flag for forthcoming external tool integrations.
-It defaults to `false` today but can be toggled once tool calling is implemented.
+- `tool` – Grants access to the workspace tooling documented in [`docs/tooling.md`](tooling.md#workspace-editing-toolkit-toolsworkspacepy).
+Einstein enables it by default; other personas leave it `false` to avoid exposing edit primitives unnecessarily.

 CtrlSpeak now includes three bundled identities: `assistant` (vision enabled, text cleaning enabled), `default` (vision disabled, text cleaning disabled), and `einstein` (vision disabled, text cleaning enabled with Qwen3 reasoning defaults).
-The configuration flag `tool` remains `false` today for compatibility, but Einstein is the designated tool-calling persona and gains access as soon as LangGraph exposes approved tools.
+Only Einstein has `tool: true`, giving it exclusive access to the workspace editing toolkit.

 All face, mouth, and logo assets now live inside the identity directories; the legacy `third_party/social_robot/images/` placeholders have been removed so new personas should bundle their own art alongside `identity.json`.
 Likewise, shared prompt templates are deprecated—store any reusable system prompts with the identity that consumes them so packaging stays self-contained.